fcr3/aeolux/README.md

 $ git clone git@github.com:fcr3/aeolux.git
 ```

 2. Execute the following commands.
 Optionally, you can create a small environment via `venv` or `conda` but it is not required.
+Also, pip might use your 2.x installation of Python.
+If it does (you can check by doing `which pip`), use `pip3` instead.
 ```
 $ pip install gdown
 $ gdown --id 1sS2S-n__uL7uqll55sCKJvosxRHi858_